thomassuedbroecker/watson-nlp-custom-model/README.md

 ## Run Watson NLP for Embed with a customized model on the local computer

 > _Note:_ Your need to create a customized model and save it in the `docker/app/models` folder.
+[Please read the readme.](https://github.com/thomassuedbroecker/watson-nlp-custom-model/blob/main/docker/app/models/YOUR_MODEL.md)

 * Step 1: Clone the repository
 * Step 2: Navigate to the `docker` folder